-- 16. Caregiver, set up a teddy bear picnic and set the phone or computer with the parent up on a small chair so the child can serve them tea and those delicious pretend cookies.
-(Washington State DCYS, 2020) - 17.
-Caregiver, keep in mind that remote visits will require your continued involvement to keep the interactions going, but try to watch for opportunities where you can fade into the background and let the parent engage with their child.
-(Washington State DCYS, 2020) - 18.
+- Caregiver, set up a teddy bear picnic and set the phone or computer with the parent up on a small chair so the child can serve them tea and those delicious pretend cookies.
+(Washington State DCYS, 2020) - Caregiver, keep in mind that remote visits will require your continued involvement to keep the interactions going, but try to watch for opportunities where you can fade into the background and let the parent engage with their child.
+(Washington State DCYS, 2020) - 19.
 Children this age loves to show things off.
 Maybe the child can give the parent a tour of their room, their artwork, or their favorite toys.
-(Washington State DCYS, 2020) - 19.
+(Washington State DCYS, 2020) - 20.
 Have a similar toy for the child and parent.
-Example playing with cars at the same time. - 20.
+Example playing with cars at the same time. - 21.
 Record the parent reading a book.
 Send the recording and book to the child.
 Read the book together.
-Caregiver can play the recording other times when the parent is not available. - 21.
+Caregiver can play the recording other times when the parent is not available. - 22.
 High quality interactive screen time is not the same as screen time where the child only watches a show.
-If the caregiver is limiting screen time, virtual visits should not be considered counted as part of the child's daily screen time.
+If the caregiver is limiting screen time, virtual visits should not be considered counted as part of the child's daily screen time. - 23.
+Use age appropriate resources to explain COVID19 to the toddler. - 24.
+Children this age have magical thinking.
+They will often blame themselves for why their parent cannot have in-person visit.
+Remind the child frequently why the visits have changed.